MEMBERSHIP BENEFITS AND OTHER RESOURCES

 USW BENEFITS TO ACTIVE AND RETIRED MEMBERS

-NEW BABY GIFT – Flowers are sent to an Active member’s spouse during their stay in a hospital – You can chose flowers or a fruit basket.
+NEW BABY GIFT – Flowers are sent to an Active member’s spouse – You can chose flowers or a fruit basket.
 A baby gift is sent to the baby once they are home.

 HOSPITAL TV RENTAL – An active or retired member who is sick at the hospital, can rent a TV during their stay in the hospital and the union will reimburse you for the TV rental expenses.
 To be reimbursed, please send the hospital TV rental receipt to the Union Hall for reimbursement.

-UNION ASSISTANCE PLAN – When an Active member of the local passes away, their beneficiary is entitled to $2000 to be issued as soon as possible.
+UNION ASSISTANCE PLAN – When an Active member of the local passes away, their beneficiary is entitled to $2,500 to be issued as soon as possible.
 Contact would be made through the union office to the beneficiary listed in our Union records.
-Death Benefits apply only to members currently employed at the mine.
+Death Benefits apply only to members currently employed , not retired or past members.

 RETIRED MEMBER GIFT – When a member retires from work at Highland Valley Copper mine, the Local Union provides him or her with the gift of $250 plus a free one year membership to the Steelworkers Organization of Active Retirees (SOAR) Chapter 25, as well as a standing invitation to our annual Retirees BBQ held at Logan Lake in June.

 USW 7619 BURSARIES AND SCHOLARSHIPS

 FOR RECENT HIGH SCHOOL GRADUATES, MINOR SPORTS TEAMS, AND INTERNSHIPS – The United Steelworkers Local 7619 offers four (4) bursaries for $500 each to Grade 12 graduating students who are the children/wards of the members of Local 7619.
 Two bursaries will be awarded to students enrolled in Trades training and two bursaries will be awarded to students enrolled in Academic training.
 Students must be enrolled in a post secondary educational institution in their year of graduation.
-Bursaries are dispensed of in September.
+Bursaries are dispensed of in September or January.
 Grades are not the main criteria for these Bursaries – personal achievement and community involvement are given equal weight.